Duration

 - Graphic design

-- Construction and civil engineering
+- Mechanical, civil and structural engineering

-- Town planning
+- Urban planning and design

 - User experience